Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Irina Hodakovsky - KeyBanc Capital Markets, Inc.

 Thank you.
 Good morning.
 This is Irina on for Brett Hoselton.
 You guys discussed this in detail earlier on in the call.
 But just to sum it up, production outlook for IHS is at 17.4%.
 Some of the other automotive suppliers in this space expressed that their internal schedules that they have from their clients are a little bit below that and expressed some concerns that there is downside potential to that revised outlook.
 You also mentioned that you have sufficient visibility.
-How do you feel within your schedules relative to IHS, do you feel there's concerns for the downside?
+How do you feel within your schedules relative to IHS?
+Do you feel there's concerns for the downside?

 Matthew J. Simoncini - Lear Corp.

 No, I don't actually.
-We've got out releases.
+We've got our releases.
 We have the same release that the other suppliers have.
 We keep an eye on the macro environment as far as inventory levels and sales rates.
-We've taken into consideration in IHS.
+We've taken into consideration IHS.
 Our guidance is based on it.
 However, we adjusted for specific car lines and the information and the planning documents that we have from the customers and we all have share of those documents equally, all the supplier base.
 So, we're comfortable with our sales projection based on what we're seeing in the marketplace in North America.

 The other thing that's important to note, Irina, is that obviously, the majority of our business is outside of the North American market.
 So, it's pretty balanced from a geographic standpoint.
 So, and that we're very comfortable with the sales guidance.